Eniii68/Template-HsH/README.md

 # Documentation:

-## The different Classes
+## The different classes

 This project provides a set of additional classes designed for use in the Hochschule Hannover, Germany.
 They extend the well-known [KOMA-Script classes](https://ctan.org/pkg/koma-script) by adding styling and providing some additional commands.
 The provided classes are:

 ### `HsH-article`
 Based on the `scrartcl` this class is designed for quick and compact documents.
 It does not have chapters and therefore never breaks to a new page on its own.
 This class is useful for writing lab-protocols and alike.

 ### `HsH-report`
 This is probably the most useful class.
 It is based on the `scrreprt` and can be used for a wide variety of documents, beginning with lab-reports and ending at complete thesis.
 The line between article and report is somewhat blurry, so use as you see fit.

 ### `HsH-book`

-// Todo
+// To-do

 ### `HsH-standalone`
 A helper class based on the normal standalone class.
 It is designed only for creating images as separate documents to keep things organized and compiler times low.
 It is useful for creating graphs, circuit diagrams or other kind of complex sub documents.